drlsv91/pymongo_orm/CONTRIBUTING.md

-# Contributing to MomgoModel
+# Contributing to Pymongo_orm

-Thank you for your interest in contributing to MomgoModel ORM This document provides guidelines and instructions for contributing to this project.
+Thank you for your interest in contributing to Pymongo_orm ORM This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents